beeware/briefcase/docs/reference/platforms/iOS.rst

 iOS
 ===

 When generating an iOS project, Briefcase produces an Xcode project.
-Note that the GUI frameworks PySide2 and PursuedPyBear are not supported.

 Icon format
 ===========